tienvd1994/docker-sample/README.md

 docker-sample

 ## Building your image
-docker build -t <your username>/node-web-app .
+docker build -t node-web-app .

 ## Run the image
 Running your image with -d runs the container in detached mode, leaving the container running in the background.
 The -p flag redirects a public port to a private port inside the container.
 Run the image you previously built: